 Coursework Format Du & r One laboratory experiment on behaviour of vehicle tyres, to be performed in pairs, essentially unsupervised.
 An online booking sheet will offer a wide range of possible times at which the experiment may be performed.
 A normal laboratory write-up is to be prepared, which will be assessed for the coursework credit.
-The aim of this experiment is to investigate, qualitatively and quantitatively, the characteristics of a model tyre under a variety of operating conditions.
-Although the model tyre is not dimensionally similar to a real tyre and is made of solid silicone rubber, it displays many of the important characteristics of road and ndividual Report anonymously marked P out fee railway wheels.
-Learning objectives: • Measure the lateral and longitudinal force-slip characteristics of a model tyre Compare measured data with values predicted from a theoretical model
+Individual Report anonymously marked Su fee The aim of this experiment is to investigate, qualitatively and quantitatively, the characteristics of a model tyre under a variety of operating conditions.
+Although the model tyre is not dimensionally similar to a real tyre and is made of solid silicone rubber, it displays many of the important characteristics of road and railway wheels.
+Learning objectives: Measure the lateral and longitudinal force-slip characteristics of a model tyre Compare measured data with values predicted from a theoretical model